Mariana Duque Mariño: 2008

-At the US Open, Duque advanced to the second round by coming back to beat Tamarine Tanasugarn, ranked 19th in the world, after having lost the first set 0–6.
+At the US Open, Duque Mariño advanced to the second round by coming back to beat Tamarine Tanasugarn, ranked 19th in the world, after having lost the first set 0–6.
 In the second round, she lost in straight sets to Agnieszka Radwańska, ranked No. 9 in the world.
 Thanks to this presentation, she got into the top 100 players in the world for the first time by moving up two sports: 101 to 99.

 She was also present at the WTA Tour event of Bogotá, where in the first round she confronted Jelena Kostanić Tošić, winning in straight sets.
 In the second round, she faced Yvonne Meusburger being the fifth seed in the tournament and against which Mariana Duque wins, in straight sets.
 In the quarterfinals, she confronted María Emilia Salerni to which Mariana fell in three sets.

 In the first round of the Portugal Open, she won in straight sets against Monica Niculescu.
 In the second round, she fell to Karin Knapp who was seeded No. 3 in the tournament.

-Duque Mariño won two singles and two doubles titles on the ITF Circuit.
+Duque Mariño won two singles titles and two doubles titles on the ITF Circuit.

 2010–2014

-Playing in her home country, Duque Mariño claimed her very first WTA title at the Copa Colsanitas defeating Gréta Arn, Kristina Antoniychuk, seventh seed Klára Zakopalová, eighth seed Arantxa Parra Santonja and fifth seed Angelique Kerber.
+Playing in her home country, Duque Mariño claimed her very first WTA Tour title at the Copa Colsanitas defeating Gréta Arn, Kristina Antoniychuk, seventh seed Klára Zakopalová, eighth seed Arantxa Parra Santonja, and fifth seed Angelique Kerber.
 Duque Mariño became the second Colombian woman to claim this title since Fabiola Zuluaga did it in 2004.

 At the 2012 Summer Olympics, she competed in the women's singles, but was knocked out in the first round by Maria Kirilenko.